Insane Clown Posse: Eminem feud

 In late 1997, Bruce took Myzery to St. Andrew's Hall.
 Eminem, then an unknown local emcee, approached Bruce and, according to Bruce, handed him a flyer advertising the release party for the Slim Shady EP.
 The flyer read, "Featuring appearances by Esham, Kid Rock, and ICP (maybe)".
 Bruce asked why Eminem was promoting a possible Insane Clown Posse appearance without first contacting the group.
 Bruce said that Eminem explained, "It says 'maybe.'
 Maybe you will be there; I don't know.
 That's why I'm asking you right now.
 You guys comin' to my release party, or what?"
 Bruce, upset over not being consulted, responded, "Fuck no, I ain't coming to your party.
 We might have, if you would've asked us first, before putting us on the fuckin' flyer like this."
 Bruce reported that Eminem attacked the group in radio interviews.
-Bruce and Utsler first responded by referring to Eminem's alter ego as "Slim Anus" on "85 Bucks An Hour" from Twiztid's 1997 debut, Mostasteless, and later in 1999 releasing a parody of Eminem's "My Name Is" entitled "Slim Anus".
+Bruce and Utsler first responded by referring to Eminem's alter ego as "Slim Anus" on "85 Bucks An Hour" from Twiztid's 1997 debut, Mostasteless, and later in 1999 released a parody of Eminem's "My Name Is" entitled "Slim Anus".
 Eminem later released a skit on his album The Marshall Mathers LP depicting the members of Insane Clown Posse having sex with the fictional homosexual Ken Kaniff.
 In the skit, Kaniff asks Shaggy 2 Dope to "say my name."
 When Shaggy replies "Eminem," Kaniff is angered and leaves.
 Barbs between Insane Clown Posse and Eminem continued until the feud was ended in 2005 by hip hop group D12 and Psychopathic Records.